 If you have liver problems to begin with, avoid this supplement altogether.

 Otherwise, to alleviate any potential liver side effects, cycle the drug in the way I mention in the Dosage section, and consider having your liver function regularly monitored.

 In case this applies to you, also note that the World Anti-doping Association bans the use of adrafinil .
 So no taking adrafinil and then going to the Olympics.

 Where To Buy Adrafinil

 Adrafinil is completely legal for purchase in the US, UK, and Canada.
 A prescription is required to obtain it in Australia, but you can import it if you have it shipped internationally or travel abroad.

-Being legal as it is, I have never seen adrafinil on store shelves.
-I order mine online from AbsorbYourHealth.com.
+Being legal as it is, I never see it on store shelves.
+I order my adrafinil online from Absorb Health.
 They're a trusted source for all things nootropics that I can confidently recommend.
 To ensure purity and quality, all their products are verified by 3rd party labs.
-This is especially important with adrafinil which is a synthetic drug.
-You do not want to buy it from a shady non-reputable source.
+While this is always important, it's especially so with adrafinil which is a synthetic drug.
+You do not want to buy it from anywhere shady.